 By mid-February of 1997, the number of astronomical artists coming on-line required a list server provider.
 B.E.Johnson launched the hosting and maintenance of IAAA discussions and debate within our ranks to become another progressive step towards the globalization of our genre.
 Several IAAA members also found themselves participating in the renditions of astronomical art scenes for the movie Contact, based on Carl Sagan's book, which views our current cultural civilization as a multi-planetary species.
 Can we say more?

 The stunning volcano of Mount St. Helen's in Washington State was the IAAA workshop held in fall, 1997.
 Exploring the enormous lava tubes, lava forests. wondrous lava flows, scoured out river canyons and, by night, the glorious clear mountain night display of the heavens at the peak of the Perseid meteor shower were elements of the astronomical artists' landscape and pallet for geological and stellar phenomena on planets of distant solar systems.
-Special permits were obtained, so that members could hike out into the protected blast zone to see its other-worldly landscape first hand and experience the power of the scene as it surrounds the viewer in all directions.
+Special permits were obtained by host Joy Alyssa Day, so that members could hike out into the protected blast zone to see its other-worldly landscape first hand and experience the power of the scene as it surrounds the viewer in all directions.
 A truly sobering expedition.

 At the beginning of 1998, the IAAA acquired its own domain, IAAA.ORG.
 The initial website was transfered here and first administrated by Arthur Woods.
 Early in 2001, B.E.Johnson assumed the administration duties and continues to propel the IAAA website into the 21st Century.
 This, along with the now developed listserv, has grown the IAAA into a global community of Space Artists that converse on a daily basis about the art topics of the hour and the paintings of the ages.